hhu-stups/prob2_jupyter_kernel/README.md

 * Java 8 or newer
 	* Tested up to Java 14.
 * A Python 3 interpeter with Jupyter installed (`python3 -m pip install jupyter`)
-	* Tested with CPython 3.6, jupyter-core 4.4.0, jupyter-client 5.2.3, notebook 5.6.0.
+	* Tested with CPython 3.8 and Jupyter core/Notebook 6.x.
-	* Newer Jupyter versions should also work.
+	* Older Python and Jupyter versions should also work (see below), but if possible please use the current versions of Python and Jupyter.
-	* Older Jupyter versions may work, as long as they support version 5.0 of the Jupyter message protocol.
+	* This kernel requires version 5.0 of the kernel message protocol, which is supported by all versions of Jupyter (since the split from IPython, i. e.
+4.x and later), as well as IPython Notebook 3.x.
-	* The Python version does not matter, as long as it is supported by Jupyter.
+	* The Python version does not matter, as long as it is supported by the Jupyter version in use.
+Jupyter Notebook 6.x (the current version) supports Python 3.5 and later.
+Older Jupyter versions also support Python 2.7 (before Jupyter 6.0), and 3.4 and 3.3 (before Juypter 5.3.0).

 ## Installation